 Full TitleA phase 3, multicenter, randomized, open-label, active-controlled trial of trastuzumab deruxtecan (DS-8201a), an anti-HER2-antibody drug conjugate (ADC), versus treatment of physician’s choice for HER2-low, unresectable and/or metastatic breast cancer subjects

-The purpose of this study is to compare the effectiveness of the investigational drug trastuzumab deruxtecan with standard therapy in patients with inoperable or metastatic breast cancer that has low levels of the HER2 protein.
+The purpose of this study is to compare the effectiveness of the drug trastuzumab deruxtecan with standard therapy in patients with inoperable or metastatic breast cancer that has low levels of the HER2 protein.
 Trastuzumab deruxtecan is an antibody drug conjugate (ADC).
 ADCs have two parts: the antibody targets cancer cells and the other part (a chemotherapy drug attached to the antibody) kills cancer cells.